 Dr. Hakim is the Medical Director of the Nazareth Hospital EMMS.
 He is a Clinical Assistant Professor, Faculty of Medicine at the Israel Institute of Technology (Technion).
 He also serves as a Senior Physician in Paediatrics and the Paediatric Pulmonary Institute at the Rambam Health Care Campus in Haifa.

 He has multiple publications, especially for pioneering work in sleep medicine, the biology of cancer and asthma.
-His research achievements have been published in worldwide leading journals such as Cancer Research, Chest and Nature Medicine.
+His research achievements have been published in worldwide leading journals such as Cancer Research, Chest and Natural Medicine.

 Dr Hakim is married to Rania, a dentist, a graduate of Hadassah and the Hebrew University School of Dentistry in Jerusalem, with whom he is happily sharing the responsibility of parenting their two young boys.